railsuser2014/openobject-doc-book-en/8/8_21_Implem/index.rst

 The management of ERP projects, and IT project management in general, are the subject of very many other books that you might want to investigate for yourself.
-The elements of the methodology presented here aren't intended to be an exhaustive review, just a brief overview of the different phases necessary to implement Open ERP in your company
+The elements of the methodology presented here are not intended to be an exhaustive review, just a brief overview of the different phases necessary to implement Open ERP in your company

 .. tip:: Implementation